John Siddique

-John Siddique (born July 1964) is best known as a spiritual teacher, poet, and author.
+John Siddique (born July 1964) is a spiritual teacher, poet, and author.

-He is the founder of Authentic Living, through which he aims to encourage people from all walks of life awaken to what he calls their "true naturalness".

-Siddique is not aligned with any particular religion, philosophy, or tradition.
-Known for his authenticity, humour, and "feet on the ground" wisdom, his work has quietly reached millions of people.
-He has to date published eight books.
-His teachings and writings have featured in Time Magazine, The Guardian, Granta, on CNN and the BBC.
-The Times of India calls him "Rebellious by nature, pure at heart."
-The Spectator magazine describes him as "A stellar British poet."
+Siddique has had nine books published and his teachings and writings have featured in Time Magazine, The Guardian, Granta, on CNN and the BBC.
+The Times of India called him "Rebellious by nature, pure at heart."
+The Spectator magazine described him as "A stellar British poet."
 New York Times correspondent Bina Shah says Siddique is "One of the best poets of our generation."
 Former Scottish Poet Laureate Jackie Kay speaks of Siddique's writing as being "A brilliant balancing act."